j4t1nd3r/And_Digital/README.md

 # Ideal further Steps

 x) remove duplicate code for creation of similar resources
-x) Have a DNS record to point at the elb, instead of exposing elb to internet
+x) Have a DNS record to point at the elb.